Temperature:

 Water Temperature Over the Last 30 Days

-While water temperatures in Ginninderra Creek declined overall during the past month, they have shown a noticeable rebound over the last week.
+Water temperatures in Ginninderra Creek have been gradually cooling over the past month, with a further drop recorded during the last week.

-According to our forecast, the water temperature in Ginninderra Creek will be 19.6°C in the next 7 days.
+According to our forecast, the water temperature in Ginninderra Creek will be 10.7°C in the next 7 days.
 See the table below for daily data for the upcoming week.

 Table of Daily Water Temperature Data